SgtFoose/Evil-Portals/README.md

 #### Usage

-Download the repository form https://github.com/SgtFoose/Evil-Portals
+Download the repository form https://github.com/SgtFoose/Evil-Portals (green code button top right / download.zip)

+Extract the files on your computer and place them in a folder called "ziggo-login".

-You can use [Filezilla](https://filezilla-project.org/) to copy the portals
+You can use [Filezilla](https://filezilla-project.org/) to copy the portals in folder /root/portals/

 	Host: sftp://172.16.42.1 Username: root Password: yourpassword Port: 22